-You are expected to give a brief presentation about your paper on the last class of the semester, when your paper is due.
+You are expected to give a brief presentation about your paper on the last class of the semester, on March 31, when your paper is due.
 The presentation should cover the main ideas in your paper, describe your approach, and explain your analysis and conclusions.